oceanprotocol-archive/DAOBot/README.md

 - `npm install`
 - Create a `.env` file with the following envs:
 ```
-#The ID and Key used for connecting to Airtable
+#The ID and Key used for connecting to Airtable.
+BASEID points to a specific table.
 AIRTABLE_API_KEY=KEY_HERE
 AIRTABLE_BASEID=ID_HERE